joannamfolk/salonmanager/README.md

 **Model View Controller - MVC**

 All database and business logic was separted using the MVC pattern.
-The data layer that is located inside the model folder is resposible for processing all data, all data must go through data layer when traveleing from the client side to the server side.
+The data layer that is located inside the model folder is responsible for processing all data, all data must go through data layer when traveling from the client side to the server side.

 ** index.php and Controller**